shienlong/parallel/README.md

 ## 1. Introduction

-## 2. The objective of the project (Hafiz)
+## 2. The objective of the project
 - Build a cluster of machines
+- Build an image processing flow
 - Delegate work for the machines using a distributed storage and processing framework
-- Image processing with distributed framework
 - Orchestrate the communication between the machines using a central server
 - Build edge computing node that transfers data to cluster